 P4 is case-sensitive.

 Whitespace characters, including newlines are treated as token separators.
 Indentation is free-form; however, P4 has C-like block constructs, and all our examples use C-like indentation.
-Tab is treated as a space.
+Tab characters are treated as a spaces.

 P4 identifiers may contain only letters, numbers and the underscore sign _, and must start with a letter or with underscore.
 The special identifier consisting of a single underscore _ is reserved to indicate a “don’t care” value in several contexts; its type may vary depending on the context.